 Best tree species for shade

 Not only are these large trees giving us shade but they are also helping to clean the air.
 Leaves on trees absorb carbon dioxide, and filter pollutants from the air.
-They also catch airborne dust and dirt, and give off oxygen.
+Trees catch airborne dust and dirt, and give off oxygen.
 Not only do they work on air pollution, but also noise pollution.
 They absorb sound, and can create a buffer between you and a busy street.

-How trees prevent erosion
+How do trees prevent erosion?

 Tree roots are often blamed for many problems, but rarely thanked for controlling erosion.
 The canopy of the tree shelters soil moisture and helps in erosion, but so do the trees roots.
 Trees planted along a riverbank can slow the water and reduce flooding.
 If you live in an area with high winds, a diverse planting of trees can act as a windbreak if properly planted.